lucbeta/Automated-Accessibilty-Auditor/README.md

-# Accessibility Audit Agent Skill
+# Accessibility Audit Agent Skill for Claude

-Professional web accessibility testing integrated into Claude.
+Professional web accessibility testing is integrated into Claude.
 Scan websites and generate comprehensive WCAG 2.2 compliance reports.

+## About

+This skill integrates axe-core, developed by Deque Systems, the gold standard in automated accessibility testing. axe-core powers accessibility tools across the industry including browser extensions, CI/CD integrations, and testing frameworks.

+By combining automated testing with Claude's ability to explain and contextualize issues, this skill makes accessibility testing more approachable and actionable for everyone.

 ## What This Skill Does